atton/krb-script/README.md

-Provisioning Script for KRB using RHEL7
+Provisioning Script for KRB using RHEL7 or Ubuntu 16.04